 Jurong Town Corporation

-On 1 June 1968, the Jurong Town Corporation (JTC) was established to head the planning, development and management of all industrial sites.
+On 1 June 1968, the JTC was established to head the planning, development and management of all industrial sites.
 The economy took off in the 1970s, and the corporation stepped up its development of facilities, ahead of demand.
 As the economy matured in the 1980s, JTC emphasised the development of facilities for high-technology and capital-intensive industries.19 In 2000, it was renamed JTC Corporation, and its headquarters relocated to JTC Summit after being housed in Jurong Town Hall since 1974.20 Jurong Town Hall was gazetted as a national monument in 2015.21

 International Business Park, Singapore’s first business park, was built in 1992 in Jurong East.22 Managed by JTC, it is home to international and homegrown companies such as Acer Computer International Ltd, Ascendas Pte Ltd and Creative Technology Centre Pte Ltd.23